 Residential Moving

-7 pro tips for packing holiday decorations
+Smart storage: 7 pro tips for packing holiday decorations

-To help make the process a whole lot easier, here are some pro tips:
+To help make the process easier, here are seven pro tips for packing holiday decorations:

-1. Pack decorations like you’re moving
+1. Pack your decorations like you’re moving

 To get in the right frame of mind, some people pack their holiday decorations by pretending that they are moving.
 How would you treat your valuable items if they were being put on a truck and driven to your new home?